labeattie/testpreviewsite/_posts/2022-01-24-my-take-on-fi-pt1.md

 However, I was more than inspired enough to start tracking my expenses thoroughly, trying to eliminate what waste I could (and dragging my wife along for the ride :P).
 I also tried some random ways to save or make a bit more money that could make good material for future posts.

 This improved our savings rate, but I found it far more difficult than I expected to achieve 50% or more.
-As a result, we're probably still something like 10-15 years from financial independence (mid 40's).
+As a result, we're probably still something like 10-15 years from financial independence (in our mid 40's).

 ## Why FI?
 You might ask why I'm so enamored with the idea of financial independence if I don't have a desire to quit working as soon as possible.
 This is a fair question, and I have 3 main responses.

-First, I want to do an impressive job managing our personal finances.
+First, I just want to do an impressive job managing our personal finances.
 I don't want to sacrifice things that are important to me and my family along the way, but if being intentional with our spending can leave us with wealth down the line, I think that sounds well worth it.

-Second, I'm just obsessed with the idea of having options and freedom.
+Second, I'm obsessed with the idea of having options and freedom.
 I fully expect I would want to stay at my job and keep working if I achieved FI tomorrow, but I think I would feel very differently about it.
-Wanting to work and *needing* to work feel different at the end of the day, and you can't help but believe you're there because you want to be there when it's objectively true.
+Wanting to work and *needing* to work feel different at the end of the day, and you can't help but believe you're there because you want to be when it's objectively true.
 Mr. Money Mustache has a great article on this concept: [Retire in Your Mind Even If You Love Your Job][swami].

 Lastly, the future is uncertain.
 Things change over time - interests, abilities, job markets, etc. What if one of us suddenly needs to change our schedule, or what if we want to do something wild like pack up and move to another country?
 I don't anticipate any of these, but I love the idea of being prepared for anything.

 ## Conclusions
 While buckling down to a truly impressive savings rate wasn't in the cards right now, I still had some important takeaways from these ideas.
-First, in my opinion, the FIRE community has some of the clearest thinkers out there, with regard to personal finance.
+First, in my opinion, the FIRE community has some of the clearest thinkers out there regardin personal finance.
 I typically will look to them for deciding where to allocate money in retirement accounts or for other similar issues.
 And second, being intentional with spending is the biggest lever that most of us have available to pull if we want to impact our financial futures.
 I plan to track spending monthly without fail.

 ## Bonus: How to Calculate Years to FI
 I calculated the numbers in that chart myself in a spreadsheet using the engineering economics formula for "future worth given an annual amount".
 This formula can be found online and I got it from my NCEES FE Exam booklet I still have on my office bookshelf.
 My engineering friends can dig theirs up for reference!